-Posts Tagged: berries
+Posts Tagged: maturity

 Taking a look at melons, berries, tomatoes, pears, stone fruit, and more, researchers from UC Davis, along with collaborators from the University of Florida, are focusing on increasing consumption of specialty crops by enhancing quality and safety.
 Funded by the USDA, work on this Specialty Crops Research Initiative (SCRI) grant began about a year ago.